Romanian: A Descendant of Vulgar Latin

 Romanian is written in the Latin morphological case differentiation.

 Nearly 72% of Romanian words are derived from a Latin root and 15% from a Slavic root.

 The popular song “Dragostea din tei” by the music group O-zone is in Romanian.

 Unlike most languages, Romanian has three genders: masculine, feminine and neuter.

 The verbs usually precede the object in Romanian sentences.

-Romanian officially switched from the Cyrillic alphabet to the Latin alphabet in 1989.
+In the 1860s, Romanian officially switched from the Cyrillic alphabet to the Latin alphabet.

 Romanian language for beginners